 Because of the temporary nature of a contingent workforce, it is important that organizations be able to account for the actions of these employees, even after they have moved on to other endeavors.
 Being able to defend business decisions and explain why those decisions are made, is critical to any regulatory compliance.

 Organizations need a solution that can create an audit trail of all the activities of a contingent workforce, such as capturing an employee identifier, date and time stamp, and the action taken by that employee.
 The solution should also be able to create that audit record automatically; associate it with the particular piece of information that has been accessed by that employee, and maintain that audit record for as long as necessary.

 3) Virtual Training

 Contingent employees are not going to have the years of training possessed by experienced full-time staff members, and knowledgeable workers may not always be present or available to assist in answering questions.
-This could result in workers simply guessing about the correct policy or procedure to perform a task.
+This could result in workers simply guessing about the correct policy administration system or procedure to perform a task.

 Organizations need a solution capable of storing and managing not only traditional documents but also videos and other rich content that can be leveraged for training by a contingent workforce as needed.

 A contingent workforce may lack the detailed knowledge of internal business process and procedures possessed by experienced full-time employees.
 Individual tasks can fall through cracks or processing steps can be missed leading to less than optimal business outcomes.